dev-academy-programme/computer-setup/windows-10-setup.md

 # Windows 10 Computer Setup for EDA

-Instructions to help you set up the Linux subsystem on Windows 10
+During Bootcamp we'll be doing all our work inside a Windows Subsystem for Linux (WSL) environment, whereas during Foundations you were working directly within your Windows environment.
+This means you'll need to work through all the setup steps below, even if you've already been using node, VS Code, etc. in your Windows environment.

-VIDEO WALKTHOUGH: https://www.youtube.com/watch?v=pwn4zknR5TU
+Instructions to help you set up the Linux subsystem on Windows 10 VIDEO WALKTHOUGH: https://www.youtube.com/watch?v=pwn4zknR5TU

 1. Go to the start Menu and type `Check for updates`.
 Make sure that your Windows has the most recent updates.